wolfwind521/indoor3D/README.md

 the style of the ui is defined in the css file. so you can specify it by yourself.

 #User Reference
+There are two main classes:
+  -IndoorMap
+  -Mall

 ## IndoorMap
 ###methods:
 **.load(fileName, callback)**

 loads a file.
 When it finishes loading, the callback functon is called.
-Since the ui can only be constructed after the data is fully loaded, so the `getUi()` function must be called in the callback.
+Since the ui can only be constructed after the data is fully loaded, so the `getUI()` function must be called in the callback.

 **.adjustCamera**